eleqtrizit/Chess-Arena-for-Python/demos/BUILD_YOUR_OWN.md

 3. Create a class that inherits from `StrategyBase`
 4. Implement the `choose_move()` method
 5. Return a move in SAN notation (e.g., `"e4"`, `"Nf3"`, `"O-O"`)
+6. Change chess_client to import from your new file
+    ```py
+    # from strategy import Strategy  <-- comment out
+    from my_strategy import Strategy # add
+    ```

 That's it!
 The Chess Arena client handles all networking, game management, and board synchronization.

-### ⚠️ Performance Considerations: Time Limits Are Critical!

-**IMPORTANT**: Server may have a time limit!
+### ⚠️ IMPORTANT: Server may have a time limit!

-There may be a **strict time limit** per move.
+There may be a **strict time limit** per move.  <font color=orange>You could be disqualified</font> for going over it!

 You can simulate this with the `--search-time` parameter:

 ```bash
 python demos/chess_client.py --search-time 5.0  # 5 seconds per move
 ```

 Use this parameter to make sure your strategies are able to return a result under the time limit.

-<font color=orange>**If your strategy takes too long, the server may disqualify you or you could forfeit the game!**</font>
+See [Time Management Example](#time-management-example)

 ## Understanding Standard Algebraic Notation (SAN)